refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 -   Storing your project in a git repository.
 -   Deploying your project to the cloud.

 As you make changes to your project, you can commit them to your GitHub repository.
 Netlify listens for changes to your GitHub repository to automatically rebuilds and deploys your application on every commit.
-This allows anyone to access and view your website updates as you make them.
+This allows anyone to access and view the latest version of your app.

 <Checklist>